Gomezrbz/Data-Science/2 Query Data with Transact-SQL/Laboratories/Lab4_Course_Answer.md

-4-Write a query that returns the company name of each company that appears in a table of customers with a 'Main Office' address, but not in a table of customers with a 'Shipping' address.
+4- Write a query that returns the company name of each company that appears in a table of customers with a 'Main Office' address, but not in a table of customers with a 'Shipping' address.
 Answer:

 SELECT c.CompanyName